taohuang-ubc/DSCI_522_GROUP_311/README.md

 The final report can be accessed [here]().

-### Research Question

-The specific questions to be addressed are:

-- **Given the Physicochemical lab test, how is the wine quality? (primary predictive question)**
-- What feature most strongly predicts whether a wine is good or not?
-- What is the average pH value of wines rated as good?

 ## Usage

 To replicate the analysis, clone this GitHub repository, install the [dependencies](#dependencies) listed below, and run the following commands at the command line/terminal from the root directory of this project:
 ```